 Produced by Roger Schank, Ph.D.

 Concept by Roger Schank, Ph.D.

-Design, Program and Graphics by Jordan Mechner Design Support by Stephen Slade, James Galambos, Ph.D. and Elliot Soloway, Ph.D.
+Design, Program and Graphics by Jordan Mechner

+Design Support by Stephen Slade, James Galambos, Ph.D.

+and Elliot Soloway, Ph.D.

-sCenes I
+sCenes II

-A B sCenes I uses inventive, colorful animation in a way that makes learning as much fun as playing.
+A B sCenes II uses inventive, colorful animation in a way that makes learning as much fun as playing.
 The child's attention is caught and held by the creative graphics used to teach the letters of the alphabet.
 Each letter is associated with an amusing animation which quickly helps the child make associations between letters and words, and between words and pictures.

-A B sCenes I has three games for the child to play.
+In this program, the child uses the letters he learned in Level I but at a slightly higher level.
+As in Level I, A B sCenes II has three games for the child to play.
 Each uses the relationship between a letter or word and a brief animated scene to build up a sight word vocabulary for each letter of the alphabet.
 Children quickly learn to associate favorite scenes with certain letters.
 They then use their new knowledge to make those scenes reappear on screen.

-A strong feature of all Compu-Teach programs is the interactive involvement of the child.
+A strong feature of all Compu Teach programs is the interactive involvement of the child.
 While the program is entirely controlled by the child, the computer monitors his responses.
 Success is rewarded with animated graphics and sounds, while errors are corrected with a simple teaching sequence.